teqneers/Greyface/README.md

 GREYFACE
 ========

-Greyface is an open source AJAX based web interface to SQLGrey, a greylisting policy daemon for the Postfix MTA.
+Greyface is an open source React based web interface to SQLGrey, a greylisting policy daemon for the Postfix MTA.
 View and manipulate live greylisting data through an easy-to-use interface or submit new greylisting data.

 Greyface is an open source web application developed by TEQneers, which interacts with SQLGrey and Postfix and out-of-box.
 It builds on the greylisting approach and helps users and system administrators in managing their e-mails.

-The old Greyface version 1 can still be found here: http://sourceforge.net/projects/greyface/ The new version is a complete refactoring of the old version and uses now ExtJs 4.2 instead 3.0.
+The old Greyface version 1 can still be found here: http://sourceforge.net/projects/greyface/ The new version is a complete refactoring of the old version and uses Symfony and React.

 THE APPROACH